run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/preparations.md

 ---
 # Preparing for a Run:ai OpenShift Installation

 The following section provides IT with the information needed to prepare for a Run:ai installation.
-This includes third-party dependencies which must be met as well as access control that must be granted for Run:ai components.

 ## Create OpenShift Projects

-Run:ai control plane uses a namespace `runai-backend` (or _project_ in OpenShift terminology).
-The installation will automatically create the namespace, but if your organization requires manual creation of namespaces, you must create it before installing:
+The Run:ai control plane uses a namespace (or _project_ in OpenShift terminology) name `runai-backend`.
+You must create it before installing:

 ```
 oc new-project runai-backend